aus-mate/dehasher/README.md

 # dehasher

-QOL script for querying DeHashed's API.
+QOL script for querying the DeHashed API.

 _Note: For performing API queries both a DeHashed account with an active subscription and API credits are required._